Hobatron/CSharpInAngular/README.md

   - services/script.service.ts
     - This is what attaches the script to the window
   - manage-driver.comp.ts
-    - where we call script.load, passing the script to load then running dotnet.boot, to start the script
+    - where we call script.load, then running dotnet.boot, to start the script
   - driver.comp.ts
     - subs to the formControls.valueChanges and the calls to Maths.FormCalcs(x, y) => number